As long as we’ve got each other

 Once upon a time there was an evil Communist engineer named Alexey Pajitnov.
 Don’t bother asking Alexey if he is an evil Communist because, like all evil Communists, he signed a blood oath with Stalin (and possibly Hitler) to hide his menacing ways should Soviet Russia ever fall.
 Anyway, Alexey was a genius and in 1985 he bestowed upon the world a video game he liked to call Destroy American Freedoms.
 This was later renamed Tetris.

-The premise of Tetris was to line up American freedoms in order to destroy them. → All this can be yours, if the read is right.
+The premise of Tetris was to line up American freedoms in order to destroy them. → Read, I am your father!

 The One Year Delay